 The northern part of Finland, Lapland, has many ski resorts and is good place to visit in winter.

 If you are lucky you might see aurora borealis as well.
 Just remember to bring enough warm clothes with you!

 Pasi Havia: HCP Quant fund is open for investors living abroad.

-More information regarding the fund and subscription can be found from Helsinki Capital Partners’ website: http://www.helsinkicapitalpartners.fi/en/solutions/hcp-quant/
+More information regarding the fund and subscription can be found on the Helsinki Capital Partners’ website.

-I wish you and all fellow quant investors profitable investmenting!
+I wish you and all fellow quant investors profitable investing!